Diabetes and kidney disease

 Diabetic nephropathy; Nephropathy - diabetic; Diabetic glomerulosclerosis; Kimmelstiel-Wilson disease

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from the body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 Kidney damage is more likely if you: